AlexH108126/rocky-linux-homelab/rocky installation/installation.md

 - Password authentication: enabled initially (SSH hardened later)

 ## !Issues experienced after first boot!
 - dnf updates failed.
-COuld not download latest repo.
+Could not download latest repo.
 Noticed server had no network configurations/no DHCP offer.
 - NIC interface was present but was disconnected, meaning that laptop could not connect to DHCP server and obtain the configurations necessary for internet access.
 - Network interfaces are not automatically up in some minimal installs.
 Discovered this by using 'NetworkManager.'
     - nmcli device status